NoMoreFood/putty-cac/README.md

 You can download the latest release of PuTTY CAC here: https://github.com/NoMoreFood/putty-cac/releases

+PuTTY CAC source code and binaries are free to use for any purpose.
+The license can be found here: https://github.com/NoMoreFood/putty-cac/blob/master/code/LICENCE

 ## Prerequisites
 * Microsoft Windows 10 or Later
 * For CAPI support, an appropriate Windows smart card mini-driver must be installed.
 This is typically provided by the smart card manufacturer although many common hardware tokens are supported by OpenSC.